 Wine or chang, a very popular barley or rice beer often brewed at home for Losar.

-In Tibet, families will commonly offer butter (from the female yak, the dri), salt and a brick of tea.
+If you take a trip to Tibet, you will see that families will commonly offer butter (from the female yak, the dri), salt and a brick of tea.
 In Tibet, tea traditionally comes in brick form.

 - In Tibet, it is very popular to put a brick of thue (pronounced somewhat like “too” in English) on the shrine.
 Made of butter, dried cheese and sugar, and related to the expression kharsum ngarsum (dairy and sweetness), the thue is most likely intended to both represent and invoke abundance for the yak herds that produce the food staples of butter and cheese.
 You can see the thue in the image below near the bottom left.
 The sign that looks like a swastika on the tho is actually an ancient Buddhist symbol.(The word swastika derives from the Sanskrit word svastika, which connotes auspiciousness.)